-The consolidated financial statements incorporated in this prospectus supplement by reference from our Annual Report on Form 20 F for the year ended December 31, 2018, and the effectiveness of our internal control over financial reporting, have been audited by Deloitte Accountants B.V., an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which reports (1) express an unqualified opinion on the consolidated financial statements and (2) express an adverse opinion on the effectiveness of internal control over financial reporting due to material weaknesses).
-Such consolidated financial statements have been so incorporated in reliance upon the report of such firm given upon their authority as experts in accounting and auditing.
+The consolidated financial statements incorporated in this prospectus supplement by reference from our Annual Report on Form 20-F for the year ended December 31, 2019, and the effectiveness of our internal control over financial reporting, have been audited by Deloitte Accountants B.V., an independent registered public accounting firm, as stated in their reports, which are incorporated herein by reference (which reports (1) express an unqualified opinion on the consolidated financial statements and included an emphasis of matter regarding the potential effects of the coronavirus disease 2019 (COVID-19) on the operations of the Company and (2) express an unqualified opinion on the effectiveness of internal control over financial reporting).
+Such consolidated financial statements have been so incorporated in reliance upon the reports of such firm given upon their authority as experts in accounting and auditing.
 The offices of Deloitte Accountants B.V. are located at Wilhelminakade 1, 3072 AP Rotterdam, the Netherlands.